xLeDocteurx/planets-generator/README.md

 ![cubes view](https://github.com/xLeDocteurx/planets-generator/blob/master/git/sc001.png)

+### How it works :
+For now it's a raw prototype.
+The magic append in 4 core loops, functions. (preload, setup, update, render)

+preload

+setup

+update

+render

 ### Things to come :
 - ~~Draw a 3D cube.~~
 - ~~Extrapolate the veteces depending on their distance from the center of the cube.~~